 University and College curriculum varies by country, not only in language but also in practice.
 All courses, certificates, and degrees completed at an institution outside of the U.S. is subject to a credit evaluation.
-Students must submit their official international transcripts/degrees/diplomas to a credit evaluation agency approved by the National Association of Credential Evaluation Services at www.naces.org courses or some courses may transfer to UHV.
-We recommend students to complete the course-by-course evaluation report.
-The evaluation report must directly be sent from the evaluation agency.
-Please request the evaluation agency to send an electronic version of the report along with the transcripts that was used for the evaluation.
-If students are submitting documents through the evaluation agency approved by NACES students will not need to submit duplicate official transcripts to UHV.
+Students must submit all official international transcripts/degrees/diplomas to a credit evaluation agency approved by the National Association of Credential Evaluation Services and request a course-by-course evaluation report electronically sent directly to the International Programs Office.
+Students who provide a course-by-course evaluation by any organization approved by NACES will not need to submit duplicate transcripts to UHV.
+For more information pertaining to credential evaluation, please visit the International Transcripts Page.
+If the credential evaluation report indicates the courses completed outside of the U.S. to be U.S. equivalent, all courses or some courses may transfer to UHV.